-- 1) Language: Selects the desired language. - 2) Configure Monitors: Sets the monitors you want to test. - 3) Unit of Measure: Sets the unit of measure to English or Metric. - 4) Key Beep Set: Turns on/off beep. - 5) Status Beep Set: Turns on/off the I/M Readiness Status beep. - 6) Tool Self-test: Checks if the LCD display, LED lamps and keyboard are working normally. - 7) Update Mode: Accesses the Update Mode. - 8) Tool Information: Views the important information of the tool. - Settings of the unit will remain until change to the existing settings is made.
+- 1) Language: Selects the desired language. - 2) Configure Monitors: Sets the monitors you want to test. - 3) Unit of measure: Sets the unit of measure to English or Metric. - 4) Key Beep Set: Turns on/off beep. - 5) Status Beep Set: Turns on/off the I/M Readiness Status beep. - 6) Tool Self-test: Checks if the LCD display, LED lamps and keyboard are working normally. - 7) Update Mode: Accesses the Update Mode. - Settings of the unit will remain until change to the existing settings is made.